GameFoundry/bsf/Documentation/Manuals/Native/User/windows.md

 Windows					{#windows}
 ===============

 A window represents the final destination where the application's rendered output gets displayed to the user.
 It has a title, size and a position.
 Window can cover the entirety of the user's screen (fullscreen mode) or just part of it (windowed mode).
-In Banshee a window is represented using the @ref bs::RenderWindow "RenderWindow" class.
+In bs::f a window is represented using the @ref bs::RenderWindow "RenderWindow" class.
+We have already shown how the application creates a primary window when it is first started up, and in this chapter we'll show how to create more windows manually as well as manipulate them.

 ![Render window](RenderWindow.png)